-You can buy a body scrub for anywhere from $5-$40, or easily make your own all-natural body scrub for a fraction of the cost.
+At-home body scrubs are not as effective, but they're easy to do yourself.
+You can do them with a body scrub that you buy for anywhere from $5-$40.
+Even better, you can make your own all-natural body scrub with no synthetic ingredients for a fraction of the cost.
 No matter which way you go, body scrubs have these three ingredients:

 - An exfoliant.
 This is the abrasive material like salt, sugar, rice bran, jojoba beads, apricot kernels, coffee grounds, oatmeal etc. that rubs away the dead skin cells on the surface, revealing the softer, younger cells just below.